 TDoV is still organised by the Trans Student Educational Resources (TSER) who state “We encourage you to have discussions, create direct actions, and spread knowledge about the trans community no matter where you are!
 You can also join our Facebook event and use hashtag #tdov on social media.”

-TDoV usually follows a theme each year however due to Coronavirus, and for the first time since 2012, there is no current them for TDoV this year (2022) but there's still so many ways to get involved virtually!
+TDoV usually follows a theme each year however due to Coronavirus, and for the first time since 2012, there is no current theme for TDoV this year but there's still so many ways to get involved virtually!

 How to get involved?